You received the letter because you are eligible for a refund of overcollected Railroad Retirement Taxes (RRT).

 Unfortunately, the deadline to submit a Consent Form has passed.
 If your consent was not submitted by the deadline, the IRS may reject your consent and UPRR will not be able to obtain your refund for you.

-We expect it will take several months from the time you mail your consent form until you receive your refund.
+We expect it will take several months, likely August-November 2019, until you receive your refund.
 This time is necessary for both UPRR and the IRS to verify your consent.
 After verification, the IRS will mail the employees’ refunds to UPRR for distribution to eligible employees.
 UPRR will work with the IRS to expedite the refunds.

 The deceased employee’s beneficiary is entitled to the refund.
 We need a copy of the death certificate and proof that the individual claiming the refund is the beneficiary.
 A copy of the will, a court order, or similar documentation to prove the beneficiary’s identity (as well as the beneficiary’s address and telephone number) needs to be sent with the consent.
 If the employee is incapacitated, we need a copy of the power of attorney to issue the refund accordingly.
 (We may contact the beneficiary or guardian to obtain signatures on additional paperwork after we have received these documents relating to a deceased or incapacitated employee.)